tiagoirineu/personal_blog/content/post/2021-12-28-mini-project-1-rat-sightings/index.markdown

 ### Rats in New York

-This is the documentation for my final plot.
+In this little project we will create a plot using a dataset containing information about Rat Sighting in New York, from 2010 to 2017.
+The end result will be a plot, but in the post below we will work through each step.
+From cleaning the data to formatting the plot.
+Let's begin.

-Instead of using the basic script shared by the teacher, I chose to work from a clean scrip.
-So I could at least think a bit for myself.
+#### Wrangling the data

-First, I will load the data and apply the function *clean_names* from the **janitor** package.
-This function transform all column names to snake_case.
+I will begin by loading the necessary packages and reading the data.
+I will use the function *clean_names* from the **janitor** package, so all column names will follow the same *snake_case* pattern.

 ```r